mygazthehealer/chocos-crafting-tweaks/REASON.md

 - Convenient shapeless recipe for Crafting by hand
 - New recipes allow consistent, precise output (vanilla recipe shapes are inconsistent and output feels arbitrary)

-### Chiseled Tuff, Chiseled Deepslate, Polished Deepslate
+### Polished Deepslate, Chiseled Deepslate, Chiseled Tuff

 - Recipe input is consistent with other Chiseled, Polished Stoneset recipes